wireshell/wireshell/docs/commands/page.md

 ## Delete

-Puts a page into the trash.
+Put a page into the trash.
 Selector is either page name, page id or selector.

 ```sh
 $ wireshell page:delete {selector}